 Opportunities to consider funding - over and above your church's annual support - specific projects identified by the community's long-term development plan.

 I hope you’ll prayerfully consider this opportunity to serve together, and in so doing, dramatically increase our effectiveness in fulfilling the Great Commission.
-You can contact me directly by calling 360-574-3343 or by filling out the form below to discuss a possible partnership.
-I look forward to hearing from you.
+If you are a U.S. or Canadian church leader, or an administrator at a U.S. college, and would like to learn more about becoming a Strategic Community Partner (SCP) with Forward Edge, please fill out the form below and someone from Forward Edge will respond to your inquiry.
+We look forward to hearing from you!

 Founder & President